 - Discuss with your counselor what citizenship in the community means and what it takes to be a good citizen in your community.
 Discuss the rights, duties, and obligations of citizenship, and explain how you can demonstrate good citizenship in our local and school community.

 On a map of your community or using an electronic device, locate and point out the following:

-(1) Chief government buildings such as your city hall, county courthouse, and public works/services facilities
+(1) Chief government buildings such as your local government buildings and public works/services facilities

 (2) Fire station, police station, and hospital nearest your home